 Within months of being selected as the solution provider for Patrick CargoLink, 1-Stop Modal product has proved its capabilities improving efficiencies and operations in Brisbane, Fremantle, Melbourne and Sydney.

 Modal’s successful implementation at CargoLink in Fremantle, Melbourne and Sydney resulted in:

 - streamlined processes and information flow for shipping lines/transport carriers,

 We have now begun improving overall performance at Fisherman Island with advancements in the Modal product offering further functionality in a more complex operating environment.

-We have implemented the 5 core modules of Modal at Cargolink Fisherman Island: Bookings, Inventory Management, Reporting, Stack Run and EIDO’s.
+We have implemented the 5 core modules of Modal at Cargolink Fisherman Island: Bookings, Inventory Management, Reporting, Staging and EIDO’s.

 What’s unique in this implementation of Modal is that the capability required for Fisherman Island is more complex than other empty parks.
 At CargoLink Brisbane, Modal successfully supports the handling of empty and full containers, as well as ‘under bond’ container movement and G.A.S containers from the terminal.